spokestack/spokestack.io/content/docs/Design/tips-for-designing-visual-output.md

 ## Include a touch-to-talk button, even if your app is wake word enabled

-Hardware limitations may limit your ability to have your service work the way you want it to with wakeword only voice activation.
+Hardware limitations may limit your ability to have your service work the way you want it to with wake word only voice activation.
 Touch-to-talk allows users to invoke listening by touch instead.
 Here are some considerations to keep in mind:

 - Make sure touch-to-talk is accessible one-handed.
 Especially if your target demographic might use your app while in the car.
 - Don’t make your button discrete or hide it at any point.